 Rising Star games needed a deadly Kickstarter campaign video.
-They’ve developed a new board game based on the cult video game Deadly Premonition and they turned to crowdfunding to make into a reality.
+They’ve developed a new board game based on the cult video game Deadly Premonition.
+They turned to crowdfunding to make into a reality.
 Now that the campaigns launched we can proudly reveal our involvement.

 Here’s what they said about our discovery workshop;